parsaeemojtaba/ParSa360-Air/README.md

    ```
 ## Description

-This script automates the installation of dependencies and performs system updates on a Raspberry Pi device.
+This script automates the installation of dependencies and performs system updates on the Raspberry Pi device used in ParSa360+Air.
 It includes the following tasks:

 - Install Dependencies: Pandas, Thermal Cam, CO2, PM2.5.
 - System Updates: Update and upgrade packages.